-filling.
-For the atlases we tested, the gap filling algorithm performed well, the reconstructed structures were adequate and the gains in time were tremendous as compared with manual cleaning.

 Left:

 Middle:

 Right:

 Slice details improvement

 Individual substructures singled out

-by simple line drawing and new regions labeling.
+...by simple line drawing and new regions labeling.
+Unrecognized areas can be attributed to the structures from the upper hierarchy level.

+Left: Blinking lines and appropriate labels were added to the contour slide 1) to show primary somatosensory representation of big facial whiskers ("barrel field", S1BF) in the cerebral cortex (Cx); 2) to separate ventral posteromedial (VPM) and ventral posterolateral (VPL) nuclei from ventrobasal complex (VB).

-Unrecognized areas can be attributed to the structures from the hierarchy level.
-Here unrecognized thalamic nuclei which were not labeled with their specific labels are all labeled with "Th" so they all will be included in the final reconstruction of the thalamus.
+Unrecognized thalamic nuclei, which were not labeled with their specific names, are labeled with "Th" so they all will be included in the final reconstruction of the thalamus.

-Left:

-Right:
+Right: Updated CAF slide.

 Additional elements apart anatomical data included in CAF slide

-In our example we include in the slide an outline of the electrode.
-Spaces occupied by lesions or injected dyes can be added to brain elements.
+In our example we include in the slide an outline of the electrode Spaces occupied by lesions or injected dyes can be added to brain elements.

+be added to brain elements.
+1 1 J J J

 Left:

 Right: